 More weekly stats and numbers for those who love them.

 I’m always happy to answer your Saskatoon real estate questions.
-All of my contact info is available here.
+All of my contact info is here.
 Please feel free to call or email.

 Royal LePage Vidorra